CFLIT: Coexisting Federated Learning and Information Transfer: Online Subcarrier Allocation for CFLIT

 Let $p_{\text{IT}}$ denote the proportion of subcarriers allocated to IT devices in the entire time horizon.
-According to the offline optimal solution, we have { }To mimic the offline optimal subcarrier allocation, we can derive a threshold of $\{\bar{g}_{m, s} \}$, denoted by $q$, such that the expected proportion of subcarriers allocated to IT is $p_{\text{IT}}$.
+According to the offline optimal solution, we have

+To mimic the offline optimal subcarrier allocation, we can derive a threshold of $\{\bar{g}_{m, s} \}$, denoted by $q$, such that the expected proportion of subcarriers allocated to IT is $p_{\text{IT}}$.
 Specifically, a subcarrier is allocated to IT if the corresponding $\bar{g}_{m, s}$ exceeds the threshold $q$ and allocated to over-the-air model aggregation otherwise.
-To this end, we employ the \emph{quantile function} of $\bar{g}_{m, s}$ to compute $q$ as { }Then, the online subcarrier allocation solution to (P2) is given by { }
+To this end, we employ the \emph{quantile function} of $\bar{g}_{m, s}$ to compute $q$ as